DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 of the previous state of the task will be displayed as well (figure 8).

 ![Fig. 8](../images/NapsDifferentWidths.png)
+Figure 8.

-The rectangles will be visible as long as the zoom level allows two entries belonging to the same nap to also be visible & as long as there aren't too many entries visible on the graph (this can be adjusted in the configuration).
+The rectangles will be visible as long as the zoom level allows two entries belonging to the same nap to also be visible and as long as there aren't too many entries visible on the graph (this can be adjusted in the configuration).

 The rectangles cannot be interacted with in any capacity.